mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 to the lounge deck, and is notorious for its small bridge, barely offering enough room for the four workstations of the pilot, astrogator and two gunners, the engineer serving one deck lower.
-The bridge also has the unusual feature of being off centre to starboard while also hosting access to the dorsal turret.
+The bridge also has the unusual feature of being off center to starboard while also hosting access to the dorsal turret.

 One feature genuinely liked by the crew of these yachts is their